 Seeking Medical Attention and Documenting Injuries

 Even if you feel fine initially, see a doctor promptly after an accident.
-Sometimes, serious injuries just don’t show up right away.
+Some serious injuries do not show up right away.
 Your medical records will create a crucial link between the accident and your injuries.

 Keep detailed records of: